JonathanBeverley/writeups/content/NorthSec2023/candy-machine/index.md

 ROM:006F 920D                      st      X+, r0          ; Store Indirect
 ```

+Note how the addresses at the left are only going up by 1 per line, but there are clearly two bytes per line.
 All the registers on this chip are 8-bit, and all instructions are 16-bit.
-Note how the addresses at the left are only going up by 1 per line, but there are clearly two bytes per line.
-Further, it takes two instructions to load a 16-bit address into a pair of registers.
-The first two pairs of lines do ``X:=0x100``, and ``Z:=0xDA6``.
-Now, Z is used to load **program** memory, that means ROM, so while the chip and GDB call this 0xDA6, IDA calls it ``ROM:06D3``.
-On the other hand, when it's written to the address in X, it goes to ``RAM:0100``.
+Therefore, it takes two instructions to load a 16-bit address into a pair of registers.
+The first two pairs of lines do `X:=0x100`, and `Z:=0xDA6`.
+Now, Z is used to load **program** memory, that means ROM, so while the chip and GDB call this 0xDA6, IDA calls it `ROM:06D3`.
+On the other hand, when it's written to the address in X, it goes to `RAM:0100`.
 No translation necessary.

 So, summary of _RESET:
 - .rwdata is 38 bytes, comes from ``ROM:06D3``, and goes to ``RAM:0100``